I started using Figma earlier this year for digital design, and honestly it completely changed my design process for the better.

 - Make each swatch interactive

-I feel like I fulfilled all of these goals because I am extremely satisfied with how the plugin turned out.
+I feel like I fulfilled all of these goals because I am extremely satisfied with how the plugin turned out and I still find it one of the most useful plugins to this day.

 I learnt a lot about building functions for an app-like project, which is not normally something I work on.